Little-Bears-Pre-School/little-bears-website/content/pages/about-us.md

     Emma has worked with children for over 20 years since qualifying with a Diploma in Nursery Nursing in 2000.

-    Since then she has worked for Kidsunlimited for 11 years, managed a small nursery and also worked in a Montessori setting.
+    She worked for Kidsunlimited for 11 years, managed a small nursery and also worked in a Montessori setting.

     Emma joined Little Bears in 2019 and became our Language Lead in 2022.

-    Emma manages our Facebook page, keeping parents updated with current day to day activities.

 ## Early Years Foundation Stage